-The Human Capital Committee believes that our executive compensation program is responsibly aligned with the best interests of our stockholders and is appropriately designed and reasonable in light of the executive compensation programs of our peer group companies.
+The Human Capital Committee believes that our executive compensation program is responsibly aligned with the best interests of our stockholders and is appropriately designed and reasonable considering the executive compensation programs of our peer group companies.

-In fiscal 2023, we used a mix of compensation elements in our program, including:
+In fiscal 2024, we used a mix of compensation elements in our program, including:

-- base salary; - annual variable cash incentive bonuses; - long-term equity incentives in the form of stock options and time-based restricted stock units ("RSUs"); - severance and change in control benefits; and - medical, dental and life insurance and other similar benefits.
+- base salary; - annual variable cash incentive bonuses; - long-term equity incentives in the form of time-based restricted stock units ("RSUs") and performance-based stock units ("PSUs"); - severance and change in control benefits; and - medical, dental and life insurance and other similar benefits.

-What We Do What We Don't Do ✓ Maintain a clawback policy × No hedging or pledging of company securities Maintain stock ownership guidelines for our executive officers and non-employee directors No multi-year guarantees for salary increases or non- performance-based guaranteed bonuses or equity compensation ✓ Utilize an independent compensation consultant × No excessive perquisites Review compensation award design, principles and processes annually × No supplemental executive retirement plans No tax gross-up payments for any change in control payments X No single-trigger benefits in connection with a change in control
+What We Do What We Don't Do Maintain a clawback policy × No hedging or pledging of company securities Maintain stock ownership guidelines for our executive officers and non-employee directors No multi-year guarantees for salary increases or non- performance-based guaranteed bonuses or equity compensation ✓ Utilize an independent compensation consultant × No excessive perquisites Review compensation award design, principles and processes annually × No supplemental executive retirement plans No tax gross-up payments for any change in control payments X No single-trigger benefits in connection with a change in control

 Our executive compensation is heavily weighted toward at-risk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
-In fiscal 2023, an average of approximately 89% of the compensation of our named executive officers (other than Mr. Pietri, our Chief Executive Officer) was at-risk compensation in the form of variable cash incentive bonuses and equity awards and 47% of Mr. Pietri's compensation was at-risk compensation in the form of variable cash incentive bonuses.
-The reason for Mr. Pietri's lower composition of at-risk compensation in fiscal 2023 was due to the fact he only received cash compensation for fiscal 2023 and did not receive an annual equity grant in fiscal 2023 as a result of his one-time equity award granted in June 2022 following the Closing of the Emerson Transactions.
-However, we anticipate his composition of at-risk compensation in fiscal 2024 to return closer to historical levels as Mr. Pietri received his regular annual grant during the fiscal 2024 grant cycle.
+In fiscal 2024, an average of approximately 83% of the compensation of our named executive officers (other than Mr. Pietri, our Chief Executive Officer) and 93% of Mr. Pietri's compensation was at-risk in the form of variable cash incentive bonuses and equity awards.